 The automatic stay from a Chapter 7 filing will only temporarily prevent foreclosure, but can be prevented by a Chapter 13, Chapter 12, or Chapter 11 filing.
 More information can be found here: Will The Trustee Sell Your Home In A Chapter 7 Bankruptcy?

 The situation with rent is more complex and discussed in this article: Can Bankruptcy Prevent An Eviction For A Renter.
-Although a Chapter 7 filing will prevent the landlord from collecting on arrearages, he may be able to evict you anyway.
+Although a Chapter 7 filing will prevent the landlord from collecting any arrearages, he may be able to evict you anyway.
 In any case, if you continue to live there, you must continue to pay rent because any debt acquired after the filing is not stayed.

 There are some payments and debts that were considered important enough that Congress excluded them from the automatic stay.
 Most of these payments are priority payments that cannot be stayed nor can they be discharged.
 The most common types of priority payments are those for alimony, child support, and recent taxes.